compdemocracy/polis/math/README.md

 If you're not familiar with Clojure and want a fun crash course, I highly recommend [Clojure for the Brave and True](https://www.braveclojure.com/), a delightful introduction to the language.

-### Without docker-compose?
+### Without docker compose?

-If you're not using the docker-compose infrastructure, you can run `clj -M:dev` to get nREPL going, but this will not start math worker's processing queue (or obviously any other parts of the system).
+If you're not using the docker compose infrastructure, you can run `clj -M:dev` to get nREPL going, but this will not start math worker's processing queue (or obviously any other parts of the system).
 This may be preferable if you don't need the whole system running for whatever task you're working on.
 You can always manually start the polling system by manually running `(runner/run!)`, as described below, as long as you have the `DATABASE_URL` environment variable pointing to a database (see `doc/configuration.md`)

 ## Starting and stopping the system